massalabs/massa-docs/technical-doc/storage-costs.rst

 If you want to calculate the storage cost of your address in the ledger the formula is : address_size + balance_constant + bytecode_length + sum of (constants datastore key + value size) = 32 + 8 + bytecode.len() + sum_i(10 + datastore[i].len())) * 0.00025

-The storage costs are always paid by the caller address.
-If you are using ABI like set_bycode_for you will be charged for the storage costs.
+The storage costs are always paid by the address that call the ABI.
+If you are using ABI like set_bytecode you will be charged and also if you are using ABI like set_bycode_for you will be charged for the storage costs.

 Example
 -------